basakoral/basakoral.github.io/_pages/about_einstein.md

 I am Başak and prefer to be addressed with she and her pronouns.

-My primary research focus is on multi-criteria decision making (MCDM) with interactive data visualizations.
+My primary research focus is on multi criteria decision making (MCDM) with interactive data visualizations.